smadan755/FH11_RFML/README.md

 - "Too many output arguments":
   - Cause: You called a MATLAB function from Python expecting a return value but the MATLAB function is defined with no outputs.
   - Fix: Call the function with `nargout=0` from Python (e.g., `eng.bpsk(..., nargout=0)`).
+  - **Note:** There are two versions of some functions (e.g., `pam.m`): root versions save to disk (no outputs), while `gui/waveform_functions/` versions return data for plotting.
+Make sure the correct path is added to MATLAB when using the GUI.

 - "Undefined function 'writeNPY'":
   - Cause: `writeNPY()` is provided by the `npy-matlab` project, not by MATLAB core.